Block Encoding of Sparse Matrices via Coherent Permutation: Optimized Index Mapping Oracle

 \subsection{Shift}

-We have seen the shift operator in \cref{fig:3a_Shifting,fig:3b_Shifting,fig:3c_Shifting} for a single data item.
-We now extend this to perform a combined operation on multiple data items.
-Consider a set of data items that are to be shifted left $(L)$ or right $(R)$ by the same number of columns.
-Let the set of basis states corresponding to these data items be $S_2$, with $|S_2| = 2^n$.
-If $S_2$ satisfies the constraint in \cref{theorem:MCX_Composition}, then the individual shifts can be combined into a single shift operation.

-Otherwise, one can choose a set of fixed indices $F \subset I$ and generate $S_3$ via an optimization-based mapping $\phi: S_2 \mapsto S_3$ (refer \cref{sec:Mapping}).
-The choice of fixed indices $F$ determines the qubits on which the MCX gates are applied.
-For instance, selecting the rightmost bits in the binary string as $F = [P-n, \cdots, 0]$ results in nearest-neighbor MCX gates between data and matrix qubits as illustrated in \cref{example_2}.
-Let $\text{A\_PERMUTE}_\text{R}$ denote the permuting operator defined in \cref{definition:Permutation} corresponding to $\phi: S_2 \mapsto S_3$ with right-ended fixed indices.
-Then, the circuit for the combined shift operation is shown in \cref{fig:5a_Reduction}.
-After shifting, the amplitudes are rearranged back to retain the original order, avoiding confusion in subsequent operations.
-Similarly, one may choose an arbitrary $F$ according to the hardware qubit connectivity.
+In the combined operation of shift oracles \cref{sec:Index_mapping_oracle}, the objective is to get nearest-neighbor MCX gates.
+To achieve this, the choice of $F$ comes from choosing the qubits in $|\text{data}\rangle$ closer to matrix qubits $|j\rangle$.
+The choice of $F$ determines the mapping $\phi: S_2 \mapsto S_3$.
+Then the amplitudes are permuted using $\text{A\_PERMUTE}_\text{F}$ (refer \cref{definition:Permutation}).
+The visualization of this combined shift operation is shown in \cref{fig:5a_Reduction}.
+After shiting, the amplitudes are rearranged back to retain the original order, avoiding confusion in subsequent operations.